ThatChapThere/knightcobra-c/README.md

 # Chess Program Specification

+## Todo Currently
+* get rid of castling blockers - this is meaningless since the rules for what squares must be empty and what square must not be controlled are different
+* generate the control bitboards in legal_moves.c

 ## Things the Program Must Do
 * store positions
 * generate legal moves from a position